Last updated: 16/10/20

 Our biggest tip for how to keep your personal belongings safe at university is to have suitable student insurance in place.

 Its common knowledge that losing or damaging a gadget can be a hassle (not to mention, expensive) to sort out.
-Endsleigh’s student gadget insurance protects against theft, accidental and liquid damage, with gadget replacement in 24 hours once your claim is approved, helping you stay connected when it matters most.
+Endsleigh’s student gadget insurance protects against theft, accidental and liquid damage.
+You'll also get gadget replacement in 24 hours once your claim is approved (for gadgets that are stolen or can't be repaired), helping you stay connected when it matters most.